arduino/docs-content/content/hardware/06.nicla/boards/nicla-voice/tutorials/getting-started-ml/content.md

 If a machine learning model is overfitting, it means that it is too well geared toward your training data and it will not perform well with unseen input data.
 This is a common pitfall in machine learning.
 You need some variation in the training dataset and adjust the parameters, so that the model does not just learn all input data by heart, making the classification based on that, but it will rather learn the concept that makes up an object or a sound.

 Finding the proper configuration for your application often requires trial and error.
-Edge Impulse® shows in [this article](https://docs.edgeimpulse.com/docs/tips-and-tricks/increasing-model-performance) how to improve poorly performing machine learning models.
+Check [this article](https://docs.edgeimpulse.com/docs/tips-and-tricks/increasing-model-performance) to learn more about how to improve poorly performing machine learning models.

-### Creating a Custom Edge Impulse® Model
+### Creating a Custom Machine Learning Model

 With the Nicla Voice, it is possible to train your own models for voice recognition and use them with the board.
 This will allow the Nicla Voice to detect words or phrases based on your recordings.
 First, if you do not already have an Arduino Cloud account, please go [here and create one](https://cloud.arduino.cc/home/).
-You can then access Edge Impulse® via the Arduino Cloud, as shown in the image below.
-Otherwise, if you already have an Edge Impulse® account, you can directly login from the [Edge Impulse® website](https://studio.edgeimpulse.com/login).
+You can then access the Machine Learning Tools integration via the Arduino Cloud, as shown in the image below.

 ![Machine Learning tools option in Arduino Cloud](assets/arduino-cloud-ML.svg)